 Pineapple: I use canned pineapple in its juice.
 See below for measurements.

 Sesame seeds: This is a key ingredient used to make this pineapple curry.

-Coconut: I use fresh grated coconut; however, dessicated coconut can also be used to make this dish.
+Coconut: I use freshly grated coconut; however, desiccated coconut can also be used to make this dish.

 Spices: For the masala paste, the whole spices I use are fenugreek seeds and dried chilli.
 For the tempering, I use mustard seeds and hing.